 NAC’s antioxidant and expectorant capacity can improve lung function by decreasing inflammation and reducing oxidative stress, as well as breaking up mucus.

-Acute respiratory distress syndrome (ARDS) happens after an injury to the lungs and is life threatening.
+Acute respiratory distress syndrome (ARDS) happens after an injury to the lungs and is life-threatening.
 Some studies suggest that intravenous NAC may boost levels of glutathione and help prevent and/or treat lung damage caused by ARDS.
-However, results of other studies have been conflicting.
+However, the results of other studies have been conflicting.

 ARDS is a medical emergency.
 You should not try to treat it at home.